uwspstar/FullStack/AWS-Certification/readme.md

 ### Until recently customers were not permitted to conduct penetration testing without AWS engagement.
 However that has changed.
 There are still conditions though.

+### In a custom VPC with new subnets in each AZ, there is a route that supports communication across all subnets/AZs.
+Plus a default SG with an allow rule 'All traffic, all protocols, all ports, from anything using this default SG'.

+### You may have only one internet gateway per VPC.